 On my final day working with the children this week one of my little mates brought in this artwork he had made for me.
 He handed it over with a ‘I will miss you’ and a cuddle.
 One of the artists saw the moment unfold and said, ‘don’t cry Lou, don’t cry!’
 I thought, ‘it’s cool, I am a fully grown adult, I have got this’ while trying to hold back the tears and then bolting for the bathroom.

-You see, when you work in this field it is not about the status, or the money, or recognition, or ever expecting any sort of thanks or praise.
+When you work in this field it is not about the status, or the money, or recognition, or ever expecting any sort of thanks or praise.
 It is about using everything you have got to try and make more meaningful lives for others.
 And sometimes these moments suddenly appear when it feels like your heart will burst with the fullness of the world in all its beauty, heartache, uncertainty and impermanence.